ncrispino/exercise_form_classification/README.md

 ## Methodology
 As I care about how the joints are stacked, I want to use human pose estimation, then use the body positioning to classify the image.
 A 'perfectly straight' handstand, perhaps according to averaging from the training data, will be overlayed over the provided image to explain the differences.
 Right now, I'm thinking of using a pre-trained model for pose estimation, then using a model I replicated for action recognition.
 OR, I could do both in the same model, but it would require a lot of GPU power.
 Then, to show what they did wrong, perhaps I can transform the user inputted handstand into a straight-line handstand and place the images side-by-side, so that they could see where they're going wrong.
 To do this, I think I will use a General Adversarial Network (GAN), perhaps using the vector of results from the pose estimate as an input in addition to the image.

 To accomplish the initial task, I will implement "2D/3D Pose Estimation and Action Recognition using Multitask Deep Learning" from scratch in PyTorch.
 I will be using the paper and the authors' Tensorflow code to do so.
+Like them, I will train with the MPII Human Pose Dataset and use the same preprocessing file they do which I put in (```deephar_replication/data/mpii.py```), as well as their utility functions which I put in the ```deephar_replication/deephar_utils``` folder.
+[Here is their repo](https://github.com/dluvizon/deephar).
+I should use the cvpr18 branch, as that's the paper I'm implementing, but I ended up basing most of my code off the master branch (for the TPAMI'20 paper).
+Note that the code for the datasets they used is mostly copied from their implementation, with slight modifications to work with PyTorch.

+Note that I am [using Google docstrings](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings), which were pretty easy to do with the help of Github Copilot.

 ## Dataset
 To-do.